 Everyone has a carbon footprint.
 The size varies with individual and corporate lifestyles.
 The bigger they are the more carbon emissions are being created.

 How big is your carbon footprint?

-If we are to avoid runaway climate change we must make the Harrogate District carbon neutral by 2050 and reduce our carbon emissions by 40% by 2020.
+If we are to avoid runaway climate change we must make the Harrogate District carbon neutral by 2030 and reduce our carbon emissions by 10% each year over the next decade.

 These are the key areas you need to consider.

 When you know the carbon cost of you lifestyle you can make changes to reduce it.

 There are a number of carbon footprint calculators available to help you work out how big yours is;

 World Wildlife Fun (WWF): The most basic of the three systems, it provides a good introduction to the process but does not go into detail.

 Climate Stewards: Provides a very practical approach and allows you to look at specific examples.

 United Bank of Carbon: The most detailed modelling system of the three, for those who want to know about all aspects of their carbon costs.